WebStew/func-shunit/readme.md

 # func-shunit

-A basic project support bootstrap that will handle documenting, testing, reporting and security analysis of your application.
+A front-end support bootstrap that will handle documenting, testing, reporting and security analysis of your application.
 It'll even tie your shoe laces!

 ## Install